 The Welcome Hall Evangelical Church acts as an Independent Evangelical Church holding to reformed Calvinistic doctrines.
 It is governed by a body of elders, including the pastor.
 Deacons also serve the church in practical and spiritual matters.

-Membership of the church is open to those whose lives give evidence that they have been converted through personal faith in Jesus Christ, and who have then been baptised by immersion.
-Members are also expected to give their wholehearted consent to the church’s Statement of Faith.
+Membership of the church is open to those whose lives give evidence that they have been converted through personal faith in Jesus Christ, and who have then been baptised.
+Members are also expected to give their wholehearted consent to the church’s Basis of Faith, as set out below.

 Historically our doctrinal convictions are substantially reflected in such documents as The Westminster Confession of Faith and The Baptist Confession of Faith (1689) though any doctrinal controversies are to be settled by the Bible alone.
 Our beliefs are described briefly below.